tig3rmast3r/StereoCrafter/README.md

 ```
 scenedetect -i "$IN" detect-adaptive -t 2.0 split-video -o "$OUT_SCENES" -a "-map 0:v:0 -an -dn -sn -vf crop=iw:832:0:trunc((ih-832)/4)*2 -c:v libx264 -crf 0 -preset veryfast -pix_fmt yuv420p"
 ```
+ADDITIONAL NOTE: best option is to remove completely up/bottom bars, this will ensure higher chances for the right/left borders to be inpainted.<br>
+for the standard 16:9 letterbox option is usually better to sacrifice a couple of top and bottom rows and use 1920*800 instead of 1920*832.<br>
+will update commands when i'm fine with that.

 ### Step 2 - DepthCrafter

 just run